jj-tsao/rag-movie-reranker-training-pipeline/README.md

 This repository provides the **training and evaluation pipeline** for a cross-encoder reranker that improves movie and TV recommendations.

-- **Query + Context** — The reranker model scores the semantic match between a free-form query and rich title metadata (title, genres, cast, plot, keywords, etc.).
+- **Query + Context** — Reelix reranker scores the semantic match between a free-form query and rich title metadata (title, genres, cast, plot, keywords, etc.).
 - **Reranking Layer** — Reorders candidates from dense and BM25 retrievers, surfacing the most contextually aligned results.
 - **Pipeline** — Includes dataset construction, negative sampling, training scripts, and evaluation with baselines and hybrid fusion.